 5-HT1D and Vasoconstriction & Pain.
 Similar to 5-HT1B, 5-HT1D receptors have been shown to induce vasoconstriction of cranial vessels and have thus been associated with migraines (Negro, Koverech, & Martelletti, 2018).
 A family of selective agonists, known as triptans, have been found to act on these receptors, thereby inhibiting the release of inflammatory neuropeptides and subduing the pain associated with migraines (Blumenfeld, Gennings, & Cady, 2012).
 While 5-HT1D receptors are mostly found in cranial vessels, they are also found in peripheral vessels such as the coronary and limb arteries.
 For this reason, the same agonists for 5-HT1D have been suspected to cause adverse chest pain through mild vasoconstriction (Ishida et al., 1998).

 5-HT1E

-5-HT1E was one of the least mentioned receptors in our corpus, and was mentioned in only 39 studies, 33 including a topic of interest.
-However, our results suggest four significant topic co-occurrence relationships (Table 5).
+5-HT1E was one of the least mentioned receptors in our corpus, and was mentioned in only 39 studies, with 33 including a topic of interest.
+Our results suggest four significant topic co-occurrence relationships (Table 5).